IsaacFigNewton/Conditional-Probability-Manifold-Regressor/README.md

 <h2>For the future</h2>
 <ul>
-    <li>Recursively perform this process on the lth neighbors-of-neighbors of the original, unknown seed datapoint</li>
+    <li>Recursively perform this process on the <strong>l</strong>th neighbors-of-neighbors of the original, unknown seed datapoint</li>
     <li>Calculate the weighted mean of the probabilities using inverse-distance kernel weighting</li>
-    <li>Also, maybe add additional weighting based on variability in class attributable to each feature</li>
+    <li>Add additional weighting based on variability in class attributable to each feature</li>
 </ul>